Send audiences to The Trade Desk Data Marketplace

 The Trade Desk is a platform for wide internet advertising and enables the use of Universal ID 2.0 for first-party paid media advertising.

-The Trade Desk Data Marketplace is a platform that allows advertisers to purchase access to your brand’s audiences, and then use those audiences for their advertising campaigns.
+The Trade Desk Data Marketplace allows advertisers to purchase access to your brand’s audiences, and then use those audiences for their advertising campaigns.

 Use this destination to monetize your brand’s UID 2.0-based audiences by making them available for purchase by advertisers at various rates in The Trade Desk Data Marketplace.